Eagles vs Giants Prediction — AI Finds CAN'T MISS NFL Lines & Props (Oct 09)

 Philadelphia vs. New York Odds

-AI algorithm Remi is pouring through mountains of data points on each player.
+Remi is pouring through loads of stats on each player.
 In fact, anytime the Philadelphia vs New York trends are analyzed, there’s always several intriguing observations to key in on.
-Not to mention games played at extreme travel distance seemingly never follow normal, predictable betting trends.
+Not to mention games played at extreme altitude rarely follow normal, predictable patterns.

 Philadelphia vs New York Opening Odds